by Lawrence Wilson, MD

 Without the sweet treat, one may feel tired, light-headed or confused.
 There may be shaking or weakness that is relieved in a few minutes by eating something sweet.

-More extreme symptoms include shaking or tremors, severe headaches, nausea or even vomiting.
+More extreme symptoms include shaking or tremors, severe headaches, depression, anger, nausea or even vomiting.
 All this can be part of sugar addiction.

 Sugar addiction is probably the most important and widespread type of addiction on planet earth today, and getting worse by the day.
 It affects many children, especially teenagers, whose lives are chaotic and eating habits poor.
 It affects millions of adults, who just let it slide because it is so socially acceptable.

-However, it leads directly to a host of ailments, from obesity to metabolic syndrome or Syndrome X , and finally often to hypoglycemia and diabetes.
+However, it leads directly to a host of ailments, from obesity to metabolic syndrome or Syndrome X, and eventually often to hypoglycemia and diabetes.
 Let us examine this common addictive behavior.

 WHAT IS AN ADDICTION?

 An addiction is anything that one must have in order to avoid a negative feeling or symptom.
-Also, addictions tend to weaken the body, so that one feels better with the addictive substance or behavior, but the end result is a weakening or greater dysfunction of the person.
+Also, addictions tend to weaken the body, so that one feels better with the addictive substance or behavior, but the end result is a weakening or greater dysfunction of the body or brain.

 Addictions can include almost anything, not just foods, drinks or other physical substances.
-For example, one may “need” a vacation, a trip to the bathroom every few months, just to “get away”.
-One must ask, to get away from what?
+For example, codependency is an addiction to people in your life.
+One could even be addicted to taking vacations every few months to get away from the boredom or horror of your daily life.

 PSYCHOLOGICAL OR EMOTIONAL CAUSES OF ADDICTION

-A very common one is the “need” to email or call a friend, even though it is not about keeping in touch.
-It is just to avoid loneliness or feeling out of sorts about things.
-Thus, many people live extremely addictive lifestyles, the majority, by the way, and don’t even realize it because they don’t smoke, gamble or drink alcohol.
+For example, today many people feel a strong “need” to email or text their friends all day long, even though it is not really necessary.
+It is just to avoid loneliness or feeling out of sorts, tired, bored or upset in some way.
+Thus, many people live addictive lifestyles - the majority, by the way - and don’t even realize it because they don’t smoke, gamble or drink alcohol.

+A related psychological aspect of addiction has to do with trauma in the past.
 For example, your mother, your childhood dentist or someone else may have given you sweets to reward you or to calm you down as a child.
 This is almost universal.
-Most parents do not realize how they are setting their dear child up for problems in the future with this reward system.
+Most parents do not realize how they are setting their child up for problems in the future with this reward system.

-Addictions in general is discussed another important article.
+Addictions, in general, are discussed in another important article.
 Click here to read about Addiction.
 However, the point is most addictions, even sugar, have psychological aspects as well as being physically-caused.

 CAUSES OF PHYSICAL ADDICTION TO SUGAR

-When a person must eat simple sugars, or even honey or fruit juices on a regular basis, it implies that one cannot breakdown complex foods into sugars.
+When a person must eat simple sugars, including honey or fruit, on a regular basis, one possible reason for it is the body cannot breakdown complex foods into sugars.

 This is as bit like having a clogged fuel system in a car.
 The normal way that gasoline reaches the engine from the fuel tank is by passing through as series of steps to “process” the gasoline.
 However, if the fuel system is clogged, gasoline must be poured directly into the engine without the usual processing, bypassing the usual fuel filter and other steps, or the car will not run.